Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

 # `PlutusType`, `PCon`, and `PMatch`

 `PlutusType` is the primary typeclass that determines the underlying representation for a Plutarch type.
-It lets you construct and deconstruct Plutus Core constants from from a Plutarch type's constructors (possibly containing other Plutarch terms).
+It lets you construct and deconstruct Plutus Core constants from a Plutarch type's constructors (possibly containing other Plutarch terms).
 It's essentially a combination of `PCon` (for term construction) and `PMatch` (for term deconstruction).

-> Jack: from from

 ```hs
 class (PCon a, PMatch a) => PlutusType (a :: k -> Type) where